Beach Haven West, New Jersey

-Beach Haven West is an unincorporated community and census-designated place (CDP) located within Stafford Township, in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 3,896.
+Beach Haven West is an unincorporated community and census-designated place (CDP) constituting a part of the Jersey Shore community of Stafford Township, in southern Ocean County, within the U.S. state of New Jersey.
+As of the 2020 United States census, the CDP's population was 4,143, an increase of 247 (+6.3%) from the 3,896 recorded at the 2010 census, which in turn had reflected a decrease of 548 (−12.3%) from the 4,444 counted in the 2000 census.

 History

 The site that Beach Haven West is located on was known as Remson Meadows along the Manahawkin Bayfront.
 In 1950, the salt marshes were bought by the Shapiro brothers, Herbert and Jerome, who developed vacation homes throughout the Jersey Shore.
 Using a dredge towed up from North Carolina, construction began on Beach Haven West's 130-plus saltwater lagoons and 5,000 single-family homes.

 Beach Haven West was built in phases, the first opening in 1957.
 The first phase contained the lagoons and cul-de-sacs branching between Morris Boulevard and Jennifer Lane.
 By the early 1960s, the second phase was completed, this one spanning between Jonathan Drive and Walter Boulevard.
 Afterwards, the third phase was completed, which contained the development along Mill Creek Road between Route 72 and Jonathan Drive, as well as the Charles Boulevard spur.
 By the 1970s, the lagoon-front community was expanded down Mill Creek Road towards East Point.

 The Shapiros later sold their remaining properties to Lincoln Properties, LLC, another shore development firm.
 They completed the Mill Creek Road section along Mill Creek down to Barnegat Bay at East Point, added the southern lagoons along Newell Avenue known as Village Harbour, and developed the Colony Lakes section by 1986.

 Through satellite imagery, it is evident that the community was intended to expand below the delta of Mill Creek at the bay.
 Ghosts of about a dozen partially dredged lagoons in that area, as well as a curious curve in Newell Avenue, indicate the planned expansion.
 However, a lack of permits, increasing pressure from the EPA and the Wetlands Protection Act of 1970 kept the community from expanding further.